Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.12.1
+- Shader core-mods support added.
+Instead of overwriting core shaders, shader mod fragments can be placed into the Data Files\shaders\core-mods directory.
+The game will integrate them into rendering, and if they don't work, will fall back to un-modded rendering instead of breaking.
+- Fixed single frame of incorrect fog when changing cells, or after loading a game.
+- Distant statics generator is less likely to hang on statics generation.
+- Fixed a crash that occurred when the game produced a large amount of particles in a single particle system, and MGE XE wasn't handling it properly.
+- Visual C++ 2010 runtime is properly packaged with the installer.

 0.12.0
 - Nearly all crashes related to Alt-Tabbing and changing resolution in-game are fixed.
 - Distant landscape texture quality has been improved by a more accurate simulation of Morrowind land rendering.
 The distant land texture now aligns perfectly with Morrowind land texturing.